 Martin Rowley - Mr. Rowley graduated from the University of Western Australia with a Bachelor of Commerce degree in 1975.
 After starting his career as an accountant working in both Australia and England he joined the Bond Group of Companies in Australia in 1980 as executive assistant to the Board of Directors.
-Mr. Rowley has over 35 years of experience in the mining industry, the past 20 years with First Quantum Minerals Ltd (TSX:FM)(LSE:FQM) since co-founding the company in 1996.
-Mr. Rowley is director of FQM and served as FQM's CFO until January 2007 when he assumed the role of Executive Director, Business Development.
+Mr. Rowley has over 35 years of experience in the mining industry, including over 20 years with First Quantum Minerals Ltd (TSX:FM)(LSE:FQM) since co-founding the company in 1996.
+Mr. Rowley is a former director of First Quantum and served as its CFO until January 2007 when he assumed the role of Executive Director, Business Development, a position he held until June 2017.
 He has also been Chairman and non-executive director of Lithium One Inc from 2009 until the company was acquired in July 2012.
 He is also Non-executive Chairman and a director of Galaxy Resources Limited since November 2013.

-Paul Matysek - Mr. Matysek is President and CEO of Lithium One Inc. He was previously the President and CEO of Potash One Inc. until its sale in 2011 and was previously President, CEO and co-founder of Energy Metals Corporation which was purchased in 2007 by Uranium One Inc. in a deal valued at over \$1 billion.
-He is a professional geoscientist with a Master's of Science degree in Geology.
-With over 25 years of domestic and international experience, he is a recognized entrepreneur and has held senior management and/or director positions with several Canadian firms as well as other natural resource exploration and development companies in addition to Energy Metals Corporation.
-He is also a member of the Association of Professional Engineers and Geoscientists of British Columbia.
+Paul Matysek - Mr. Matysek is the Executive Chairman of Victory Metals Inc., Lithium X Energy Corp. and Chairman of First Cobalt Corp.
+Since 2004 as CEO or Chairman, Mr. Matysek has focused on the exploration, development and sale of five publicly listed companies, in excess of \$2 billion in aggregate worth.
+He holds a Master's of Science degree in Geology.
+With over 40 years of domestic and international experience, he is a recognized entrepreneur and has held senior management and/or director positions with several Canadian firms as well as other natural resource exploration and development companies.